 Cirrocumulus clouds

 These clouds have a patchy appearance.
-Sky with cirrocumulus clouds is known as a Mackerel sky.
-The rippling pattern of these clouds look like fish scales, hence the name mackerel (mackeral is a common name for pelagic fish).
+A sky with cirrocumulus clouds is known as a Mackerel sky.
+The rippling pattern of these clouds looks like fish scales, hence the name Mackerel (Mackerel is a common name for pelagic fish).
 Cirrocumulus clouds are mainly made of ice crystals.
-However there is often a small amount of supercooled water also present.
+However, there is often a small amount of supercooled water also present in these clouds.

 Altitude: 5 to 15 kilometers.